agavrel/42_CheatSheet/README.md

     //alternatively:  p = {5, 2};
 }
 ```

+#### Naming conventions

+I once met a developer who was using hp and mp instead of x and y for coordinates.
+It was surely funny, original and a very good reference to JRPG... but it was not suitable name.
+The function name should always be:
+* In English, forget about chauvinism!
+* At least 5 letters.
+It is okay to have shorter exceptionally for well-known variables like int index -> int i, temporary -> tmp and pointer -> ptr.
+* Self-explanatory: build_graph instead of graph or build_it
+* For long name use either camel case (saveClientConfig) or snake case (save_client_config) and stick to one style.

 #### Using flag for projects' options
 For each project you will often have to parse flag input.
 In Linux the flag usually come after a '-' and allow for extra functionalities.